AlphaRalph/IoTSensorBase/docs/OVERVIEW.md

 <!-- Getting Started Guide - Overview -->
 ## Getting Started Guide - Overview

-Getting started will walk you through the process to setup Sensors, a Devicegateway, IoT communication and Visualisation.
+Getting started will walk you through the process to setup Sensors, a Devicegateway, IoT communication and Visualization.

 To get an idea about the architecture of this project have a look at the following picture.